An annuity gives you a guaranteed income for a set period of time, or the rest of your life.

 - Reversionary beneficiary — Your nominated beneficiary (usually your partner or a dependant) will get your income payments for the rest of their life.
 This is usually at a reduced level, for example, 60% of your income stream.

 - Guaranteed period — A minimum payment period is set when you buy the annuity.
 If you die, your beneficiary will get your payments, either as a lump sum or income stream.
-The income payments will not reduce.
+Unlike an annuity with a reversionary beneficiary, the income payments will not reduce.

 How an annuity affects the Age Pension